 - Choose elements that are easy to change and less expensive but offer big impact

 It’s springtime and we are ready to freshen up our homes.
 In Episode 84 of The Architecture Happy Hour podcast, host and architect, Laura Davis shares her favorite trends in home decor.

-Today we’re going to be talking about trends in home decor as there are some really fun new trends coming along.
+Today we’re going to be talking about home decor as there are some really fun new trends coming along.
 You know this time of year when the weather gets warmer, we want to open up the windows and doors in our homes and kind of freshen things up.
 It’s a great time to also freshen up the energy and the color and the texture in your home just to make things a little more interesting and fun and prepare for the summer ahead.

 So we’ve got four favorite trends that we’re going to talk with you about today.
 I think you’ll find them pretty interesting and if you want to check in with us on social media, I would love to hear from you.
 What are you seeing from your clients and from your area of the country?
 What are you seeing as far as trends go?

 Before we get going on our topic today on trends in home decor, I wanted to thank our new sponsor, Renlita Custom Opening Solutions.
 Holly and I are really excited to have Renlita onboard with the podcast.
 What we’re really excited about is that Renlita is a custom door company that makes the coolest vertical opening doors that can be used inside as well as outside.
 If you’ve got big commercial projects, they’re fantastic for interior space management.

 Or if you’re working on a restaurant project or really cool patio design, they’re perfect for opening up, creating amazing views for indoor-outdoor spaces.
 And one of the things that we really love about this company is that they are entirely custom.
 So Renlita’s people are really on the ball with working closely with architects and contractors to make sure that everything comes out perfectly.
 So go check out their website, Renlita USA, and see how they can help you on your next project.